As Product Design Manager for Golfshot, I led the redesign of their flagship iOS and Android apps.

 We brought all teams together to align on Golfshot's future.
 By analyzing our legacy products and market position, we established a high-level vision, mission, and product values to guide our work.

-User: Deliver an on-course golf GPS tool that enhances gameplay, encourages scoring and sharing, and supports game improvement.
+User: Deliver an on-course golf GPS tool that enhances gameplay, encourages scoring and sharing, and

 Business: Drive KPI growth, increase premium subscriptions, and boost monthly active usage.